jaygkay/Bankruptcy-Competition/README.md

 ### Ranked second place with score of 92/100

-Given bankruptcy dataset, Logistic Regresssion is used to predict if the uses go bankrupted or not.
+Given bankruptcy dataset, Logistic Regresssion is used to predict if the clients get bankrupted.